hacketyhack/hacketyhack/lessons/beginner/ruby.md

 ![Not this one, silly! the one on the left!](static/tab-new.png)

-) to open it up.
+) to open it up, and then we'll move on...
-<<Also, on this page ONLY, wire up the Editor tab to advance to the next page.>>

 ### Hello, World!